Helping you navigate the billing process

 All refund requests for online payments through our website should be submitted by calling the phone number on your receipt.
 Valid refund requests will be credited onto the card used in the original transaction.
 Credits will appear on the cardholder's statement within approximately 12 business days after receiving the request.

-Centura Health is committed to financial assistance and charity care
+Centura Health is committed to financial assistance

 Centura Health is committed to providing high-value health care while serving the diverse needs of those living within the communities we serve.
 Centura Health treats emergent and urgent patients regardless of their ability to pay or their coverage status.